Craving pesto but can’t have cheese or nuts?

 3 portions of fresh herb = 1 portion of dried herb

 Does it taste…spinach-y?

 No, it does not!
 I was a bit concerned because while I do enjoy fresh spinach, it’s not my absolute favorite.
 It mostly tasted like basil, garlic and olive oil to me.
 This is a great way to get those dark, leafy greens into yourself if you don’t like them.
 Or family members, too.

-It’s also delicious on top of a juicy chicken breast, and I plan to try it on salmon as well.
+It’s also delicious simply spread on top of a juicy chicken breast, and I plan to try it on salmon as well.
 Why not put it on all the meats?

 Are you ready?
 Let’s make some pesto!